lint-staged/lint-staged/README.md

 * `concurrent` — *true* — runs linters for each glob pattern simultaneously.
 If you don’t want this, you can set `concurrent: false`
 * `chunkSize` — Max allowed chunk size based on number of files for glob pattern.
 This is important on windows based systems to avoid command length limitations.
 See [#147](https://github.com/okonet/lint-staged/issues/147)
 * `subTaskConcurrency` — `1` — Controls concurrency for processing chunks generated for each linter.
 Execution is **not** concurrent by default(see [#225](https://github.com/okonet/lint-staged/issues/225))
-* `verbose` — *false* — runs lint-staged in verbose mode.
-When `true` it will use https://github.com/SamVerschueren/listr-verbose-renderer.
 * `globOptions` — `{ matchBase: true, dot: true }` — [minimatch options](https://github.com/isaacs/minimatch#options) to customize how glob patterns match files.

 ## Filtering files